JoeyFenny/hospital/README.md

 - Haversine distance computed in SQL expression for radius filtering.
 - AI layer only extracts parameters; ORM performs the query.
 This avoids executing arbitrary SQL while meeting the NL-to-SQL intent.

+#### Trade-offs
+- Using OpenAI for natural language parsing provides better accuracy but adds external dependency and potential costs; fallback to regex ensures basic functionality.
+- Haversine formula is efficient for distance calculations but provides straight-line distances, not accounting for actual travel routes.
+- Sample dataset limits scope to NY; scaling to full US data would require more robust ETL and storage.
+- Async operations enable concurrency but increase code complexity compared to synchronous alternatives.

 ### Development
 Run locally without Docker (requires Postgres running):
 ```bash